 Location: Terre-de-Haut, Iles des Saintes, Guadeloupe

-A late breakfast allowed the crew to break out the card games while we waited; this was the start to a fun-filled day.
-After our hearty egg-bake, we had oceanography with Marina followed by PEN with Eric.
+A late breakfast allowed the crew to break out the card games while we waited; this was the start of a fun-filled day.
+After our hearty egg-bake, we had oceanography with Marina, followed by PEN with Eric.
 As visions of food webs, primary producers, bioluminescent dinoflagellates, dead reckonings, current vectors, and leeway danced in our heads, lunch was served.

 Our bellies full, we dove into our first round of rescue diver training.
 Kitted out, the crew hopped into the water and practiced our tired and panicked diver approaches and tows.
 Flailing arms and laughter filled the air as we took turns being rescuer and victim.
 The session ended with a quick dinghy ride over to Pain de Sucre, where we scouted out the site for our first-night dive!
 After our snorkel, once again finding ourselves with free time, the deck of cards was reproduced.
 What started as a quick game of Speed between Julia and myself snowballed into giant games of Slap Jack and BS with Steph, Marina, Wallace, Roger, and Peter.